Earn Your Health Psychology Graduate Certificate Online

 Students will examine the spectrum of personal lifestyle choices, including those pertaining to nutrition, physical activity and safety matters.
 There is an emphasis on the latest evidence-based research to shed light on health issues and inform modern practices.
 Students will also explore the fundamentals of survey design, public policy and the grant writing process in the healthcare field.
 In courses such as Health and Wellness, Community Health and Promotion of Health Behaviors, students will examine the following topic areas:

 - The use of preventive programs and media tools to affect health behaviors at the individual and community-wide level

 - The lifestyle factors that impact wellness, with a particular focus on exercise, nutrition, substance abuse and weight control

 - Intervention, prevention and program evaluation for the implementation of community-wide programs that support health and illness prevention

 Students will also explore the future of health psychology.
 The curriculum examines current public policy, careers in this field and related issues and controversies.

-Graduate Certificate of Completion in Health Psychology
+Explore Research and Patient Care Opportunities with a Graduate Certificate in Health Psychology

 * Please refer to the Academic Catalog for more information.
-Program subject to change.
+Programs or courses subject to change.